swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 ## Summary

 I have over 23 years of leading edge technical experience both as a leader and an individual contributor with a record of highly effective and prolific execution.
-Earlier, I was the best student in my class during  all seven years of college including four at [India's best engineering institution][iisc-wiki].
+Earlier, I was the best student in my class for all seven years of college including four at [India's best engineering institution][iisc-wiki].
 My strengths include good communication and analytical skills, breadth of knowledge and ingenuity.

 I’m unable to relocate or travel outside the SF bay area.

 ## Professional Experience

-#### [16-16] Consultant, ZGlue Inc.
+#### [16-17] Consultant, ZGlue Inc.
+* Physical design methodology and netlist-to-gds flow development using Cadence toolset.
+* Mixed-signal custom CAD support
 * Setup Virtuoso QRC extraction flow for full chip STA, set up and run full chip STA with Tempus, set up and run full chip LEC with Conformal

 #### [15-16] [Data Science/Machine Learning/Programming Student - See courses below](#2015-2016-coursera-courses)